caplaz/findata-hub/README.md

 The CI/CD pipeline will automatically:

 - Run tests
-- Build and push Docker images to Docker Hub
+- Build and push Docker images to GitHub Packages
 - Create a GitHub release

 ## Changelog